Last Updated on April 15, 2021 by Maggie Sutton

 How Can We Celebrate Military Spouses?

 If you know a military spouse, first tell them, “Thank you.”
 Then, offer to help them in any way they need.
 Offer to watch the kids for a few hours, or drop them off and pick them up from school.
 You can also offer to mow the yard or fix the dripping sink.
 Military spouses are on their own nine times out of ten, so every little bit helps.
 You can send a care package, and theme it to make it unique.
-It can be a car washing kit, a spa day box, or a gift card to their favorite restaurant.
+It can be a car washing kit, a spa day box (even though you’re not there to massage oils into her back yourself after a long day, at least you can arrange for someone else to do it for her!), or perhaps a gift card to their favorite restaurant.

 You can also show your appreciation to military spouses by donating to organizations.
 There are many organizations who help military members and their families.
 Blue Star Families works with partners nationwide to provide free resources, opportunities, and services to military family members.
 Families OverComing Under Stress (FOCUS) gives resiliency training to the children and families of military service members.
 They help by teaching them skills like communicating and problem-solving to meet the challenges caused by deployment and reintegration.
 Click here for a list of military organizations that you can volunteer for or to which you can donate.